matteoferla/MichelaNGLo-app/API.md

 # API
 Sometimes it is handy to submit edits in the confort of a Jupyter notebook.

+The following is just a small demo.
+For a longer description see: [https://michelanglo.sgc.ox.ac.uk/docs/api](https://michelanglo.sgc.ox.ac.uk/docs/api)

 ## Login
 Only registered users can edit pages, therefore if one wants to edit you need to log in.
 See `ajax_test.py` for an example.